amorgan101010/dotfiles/README.md

 Now THIS ONE I maintain; I use this stuff the most often!
 I do need to reconcile the divergence between the version in this repo and my work setup, though.
 Oh My ZSH should be installed before stowing this.
 Additionally, a few of the plugins I use must be cloned from their GitHub repos.

+Currently, the prompt I use displays info about the current ruby version, which I don't want.
+Gotta figure out how to disable that.

+@import "./images/ruby_in_prompt.png"

 - To install Oh My ZSH!:

   - `sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`